Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Methods

-GFlowNets thus offer a principled method for sampling from a distribution proportional to a reward function \( R(s) \), or equivalently from an energy function \( E(s):= -\log R(s) \) \cite{bengio2023gflownet}, allowing for customizable rewards tailored to specific problems.
-Contrary to most generative models, the training protocol co-occurs with the sampling stage.
+GFlowNets thus offer a principled method for sampling from a distribution proportional to a reward function \( R(s) \), or equivalently from an energy function \( E(s):= -\log R(s) \) \cite{bengio2023gflownet}, allowing custom rewards tailored to specific problems.
+Unlike most generative models, the training protocol occurs concurrently with the sampling stage.
 Furthermore, GFlowNets-based approaches are particularly effective in problems exhibiting a compositional structure, where sequential generation is natural, the reward function is non-negative and easy to evaluate, and the target distribution is highly multimodal \cite{jain2023gflownets}.